sboesebeck/morphium/Morphium Documentation.md

 ## What is _Morphium_
 _Morphium_ started as a feature rich access layer and POJO mapper for MongoDB in java.
 It was built with speed and flexibility in mind.
 So it supported cluster aware caching out of the box, lazy loading references and much more.
 The POJO Mapping is the _core_ of _Morphium_, all other features were built around that.
 It makes accessing MongoDB easy, supports all great features of MongoDB and adds some more.

 But with time, the MongoDB based messaging became one of the most popular features in _Morphium_.
-It is fast, reliable, customizable and stable.
+It is fast, reliable, customisable and stable.

 ## About this document
 This document is a documentation for _Morphium_ in the current (4.2) version.
 It would be best, if you had a basic understanding of MongoDB and a good knowledge on _Morphium_.
-If you want to know about MongoDBs features, that _Morphium_ implements here, have a look at the official mongodb pages and the documentation there.
+If you want to know about MongoDB's features, that _Morphium_ implements here, have a look at the official MongoDB pages and the documentation there.

 This documentation covers all features _Morphium_ has to offer.